MomentsLD/moments/docs/modules/two_locus_selection.rst

 By Aaron Ragsdale, January 2021.

-.. todo:: This module has not been completed
+.. note:: This module has not been completed - I've placed to-dos where content is
+    incoming.
+If you find an error here, or find some aspects confusing, please don't hesitate to get in touch or open an issue.
+Thanks!

 Most users of ``moments`` will be most interested in computing the single-site SFS and comparing it to data.
 However, ``moments`` can do much more, such as computing expectations